 "I nearly fell off my chair because he [Armstrong] never tells you about the next series.
 We never knew from episode to episode what was going to happen.
 But then he told me.
 And it's jolly thrilling.
 That's all I can say."

 He also hinted that the Roy family's youngest sibling could be central to the new series.
 “I’m fascinated to see how young Roman comes into play.
 He showed his mettle at the end of Season 2.
 I think he’s the hidden gun under the table.”

 With the cast being snapped filming Italy, it's pretty safe to say we can expect a family trip to Europe at some point during the third season and the cast even got the chance to celebrate Alan Ruck's birthday while in Italy...

 oh to be in italy with the succession family pic.twitter.com/PJsj5D7OW9July 2, 2021

-All our favorite family members, including Logan Roy (Brian Cox), Kendall Roy (Jeremy Strong), Roman Roy (Kieran Culkin), Siobhan "Shiv" Roy (Sarah Snook), Greg Hirsch (Nicholas Braun), Tom Wambsgans (Matthew MacFadyen) and Connor Roy (Alan Ruck) will be back for more, but there will be a few new faces on the scene when the third season lands later this year.
+All our favorite family members, including Logan Roy (Brian Cox), Kendall Roy (Jeremy Strong), Roman Roy (Kieran Culkin), Siobhan "Shiv" Roy (Sarah Snook), Greg Hirsch (Nicholas Braun), Tom Wambsgans (Matthew MacFadyen) and Connor Roy (Alan Ruck) will be back for more, but there's a few new faces on the scene in the new season, too.

 HBO announcing that Sanaa Lathan (The Affair) will play Lisa Arthur, a high profile New York lawyer, while South Korean pop star Jihae Kim has also joined the cast as PR guru Berry Schneider, and Linda Emond (Lodge 49) will play senior White House aide Michelle-Anne Vanderhoven.
-Exactly how the White House becomes involved in the fall-out between Logan and Kendall is a mystery, but we can't wait to find out!
+Exactly how the White House becomes involved in the fall-out between Logan and Kendall is a mystery, one we can't wait to get to the bottom of!